 Confused about what really happened in the battle between Rin Okumura and Amaimon?
-You’re not alone; the difference between the anime and manga creates a lot of questions.
+You’re not alone; the difference between the anime and

 This guide provides the definitive answer by breaking down Kazue Kato’s source material.
-Based on an in-depth analysis of the manga, you’ll discover exactly what happened during the fight, why the anime version is different, and the true fate of the Demon King of Earth.
+Based on an in-depth analysis of the

 Key Facts

-- Amaimon’s Fate: After the battle, Amaimon’s spirit is contained within a small green hamster, and he is kept under the care of his brother, Mephisto.
+manga ‘s canon.- Amaimon’s Fate: After the battle, Amaimon’s spirit is contained within a small green hamster, and he is kept under the care of his brother, Mephisto.

-- Canonical Arc: The fight occurs during the “Exorcist Candidate Live Combat Arc,” which spans chapters 9 through 15 of the manga.
+- Canonical Arc: The fight occurs during the “Exorcist Candidate Live Combat Arc,” which spans chapters 9 through 15 of the

-- Shared Heritage: Rin and Amaimon are canonically half-brothers, as both are sons of Satan, a key factor in their dynamic.
+manga .- Shared Heritage: Rin and Amaimon are canonically half-brothers, as both are sons of Satan, a key factor in their dynamic.

-Does Rin Kill Amaimon in the Blue Exorcist Manga?
+Does Rin Kill Amaimon in the Blue Exorcist Manga ?

 Ultimately, Amaimon is subdued and captured by his older brother, Mephisto Pheles.
-This act preserves Amaimon’s character for future story arcs and firmly establishes the manga’s core theme: that Rin’s path is not one of simple destruction.
-He seeks to become an Exorcist who can save others, a goal that would be compromised by executing a defeated opponent.
+This act preserves Amaimon’s character for future story arcs and firmly establishes the

-What Actually Happens During Rin and Amaimon’s Fight in the Manga?
+What Actually Happens During Rin and Amaimon’s Fight in the Manga ?

 - The Ambush: Amaimon, the Demon King of Earth [entity disambiguation: one of the eight most powerful demon rulers and a son of Satan], appears during the Exwires’ camping test with the simple goal of “playing” with his half-brother, Rin.
 His initial attacks are playful yet incredibly dangerous, easily overwhelming the entire group.